Robust affine point matching via quadratic assignment on Grassmannians: Conclusions

 \section{Conclusions}

 Feature matching is at the heart of many applications and requires robust methods for recovery of correspondences and estimation of geometric transformations between domains.

-This paper provides a robust and efficient algorithm to find correspondences between point clouds up to an affine transformation and gives bounds on the robustness of the algorithm in the presence of noise and point discrepancies.
+This paper provides a robust and efficient algorithm to find correspondences between point clouds up to an affine transformation and gives bounds on the algorithm's robustness in the presence of noise and point discrepancies.

 This paper also continues the line of research started in \cite{10155262}, and aims to generalize it from recovering orthogonal transformations (that are ``rigid'' in nature) to the case of much ``softer'' affine correspondences.